confluentinc/ksql/design-proposals/klip-7-connect-integration.md

 ksql> DROP EXTERNAL SINK my-elastic-sink TERMINATE;
 ```

+### Connect Improvements

+This section is a record of some suggestions for Connect that would make it more KSQL-friendly:

+- Connectors should have an API to expose all topics they create
+- Connectors should have an API to map a topic to the schema that they create
+- The JDBC connector should not require an SMT to populate the kafka KEY
+- The Security model should work well with systems that create connectors "on behalf of" other users
+- A more detailed error endpoint to help diagnose faulty connectors

 ### Advanced Topics

 - **Error Handling**: it is difficult to understand whether a given connector is or is not working,
   and further difficult to debug why it is not working.
 This is out of scope for this KLIP and
   should be addressed in connect and then exposed externally.
-There is a class of synchronous errors
+There is a limited set of synchronous
-  that can be easily identified (e.g. missing configurations) that can be bubbled up directly to the
+  errors that can be easily identified (e.g. missing configurations) that can be bubbled up directly
-  user at the time when they submit the request.
+  to the user at the time when they submit the request.
 - **Secret Management**: some connectors (e.g. JDBC connector) may require passing secrets to
   access the database.
-If this is the case, the MVP recommendation will be to lock down the command
-  topic and pass it in-line over HTTPS.
-Later, we can solve this by allowing references to an
-  external secret management service.
+For the MVP, the security will naively rely on HTTPS and Connect - requiring
+  users to specify their secrets in the SQL statement (e.g. `CREATE ...
+WITH(foo.username='me',
+  foo.password='secret')`).
+Although this is not ideal, these command will not be distributed onto
+  the KSQL command topic.
+It is recommended that the Connect configuration topic, though, is locked
+  down to prevent these secrets from leaking there.
+In a later iteration, KSQL can integrate more
+  directly with Connect security features by passing tokens to some secret manager (e.g. Vault) and
+  resolving them only server-side.

 ## Test plan